1 Introduction to the education pack

 We all live with uncertainties.
 There are no clear answers, and yet nonetheless we must arrive at our own positions about what to think and what to do.
 This includes how we might live our lives differently and more sustainably, even if sustainability itself throws up many uncertainties about what might happen, what to do and how best to live our lives in ways that mitigate the damage humans are causing to the planet.

 This set of resources is designed to support students to attend closely, dig deeply and engage with the complexities of climate change and biodiversity loss in their everyday lives.
-It consists of ten on-the-ground sustainability topics, each offering different activities that can be used to enrich teaching across the curriculum.
+It consists of fifteen on-the-ground sustainability topics, each offering different activities that can be used to enrich teaching across the curriculum.
 They engage students philosophically and practically to work towards a more sustainable world.

 But what is key is that this pack offers opportunities to be creative with uncertainty, so that students and their teachers can draw on their own and curricular knowledge, to see what new things they might discover.
 The invitation is to be uncertain together, where neither the educator nor the student does not (and cannot) know the answer in advance.
 After all there will not be ‘one right answer’!